ethikz/guidelines/js-coding-guidelines.md

 ```

 ### Quotes
-At BB&T we use single quotes unless we are using them in HTML properties.
+Uuse single quotes unless we are using them in HTML properties.
 ```js
 $('<div class="class"></div>');
 ```